Meets: A day in the life of a digital influencer

 Lively, loyal and passionate!

-Bonus Question – if you didn’t do the job you do now – what would be your dream job and where?
+Bonus Question – If you didn’t do the job you do now, what would be your dream job, and where would it be?